jay-tun/number-guessing-game/README.md

 # Number Guessing Game

 This is a **Bash-based** number guessing game that tracks user statistics, including the number of games played and the best performance.
 The project was created to practice Bash scripting and file handling with Git.
+It is also a part of the FreeCodeCamp Relational Database Certification.

 ## Project Files
 - **number_guess.sh** – A Bash script that generates a secret number for the user to guess, tracks the number of guesses, and stores user statistics in a database.